bls0053/SQA_2024-SPRING2024-SQA/REPO.md

         - getDataLoadCountc()
         - getModelLoadCountb()

 - 4.d.
 In section 4d we had the task of integrating continuous integration with GitHub Actions.
+To do this, I added the codacity-analysis.yaml file into the .github/workflows directory so that the GitHub Action:

+    - Analyzes each commit/pull request by running all supported static code analysis tools for each language used in this repo
+    - Prints the analysis onto the console
+    - Fails the workflow if it finds 1 or more issues in the code

+This uses the default settings for codacity to achieve continuous integration and ensure that the code stays error free as it is being developed.